 Table of Contents

-Basics of Last-Mile Delivery
+Basics of the Last-Mile

 These delivery services are a crucial piece in the e-commerce sales puzzle because customers have very high expectations.
 If there is not high customer satisfaction, they will take their business elsewhere.